 All the fur at the studio is bought second-hand so no animals were harmed for the purpose of your Viking portrait.
 And both of the owners are vegetarians, so if you are a vegetarian or a vegan like I used to be for 26 years, then just dress up in the old fur and unleash your inner Viking warrior without any guilt.

-Our Icelandic Sagas tell us about powerful Viking Clans fighting each other for the protection of their honour and the revenge of spilt blood of their own clan.
-These Sagas are real stories of love and betrayal, revenge and the lust for power.
+Our Icelandic Sagas tell us about powerful Viking Clans fighting each other for the protection of their honour and the revenge of spilled blood of their own clan.
+These Sagas are real stories of love and betrayal, revenge, and the lust for power.

 If you read our Icelandic Sagas you will learn about the strong and independent Viking women - the Icelandic women have remained strong and independent throughout the centuries until modern times.

 The Vikings searched for a new world in open Vikings ship on the open sea, and some of them settled on this volcanic island in the north, where they lived and fought the elements and each other.
 Here they had to survive through the cold and dark winters, drift ice, and volcanoes, which continued to spew out ash and "red hot" lava.

 Life was hard on this cold volcanic island, but these people had faith in their Nordic Gods - the Æsir.

 The Vikings were interested in the other worlds as so many of us are today, and they had Völvur or seeresses, which were the fortunetellers of that time - connected to the North-American Indians' Shamanism.
 What do you think of my photo above, it looks kind of authentic, right?
 I look like I belong to the Museum of Sorcery and Witchcraft :)

 Now you tell me, which photo is better, the serious, old-looking "völva" in the photo above or the smiling "völva" in the photo below? ;)